pubnub/pubnub-mcp-server/resources/sdk_docs/swift_files.md

 # File Sharing API for Swift Native SDK

-Upload and share files up to 5 MB per file on PubNub.
+Upload and share files up to 5 MB per file.
 When a file is uploaded to a channel, subscribers receive a file event with file ID, filename, and optional description.

 ## Send file

-Uploads a file to storage and publishes a file message to the channel.
-Internally calls publish to announce the uploaded file with identifier and name.
+Uploads a file to a channel, then publishes a file message on that channel with file metadata.
+Internally calls publish.

-##### File encryption
+File encryption

-Uses the cryptoModule set in PubNub config unless overridden via the custom parameter.
-See Crypto module configuration.
+- Uses the cryptoModule set in PubNub config unless overridden via the custom parameter.
+- See: Crypto module configuration (/docs/sdks/swift/api-reference/configuration#cryptomodule)

 ### Method(s)